If you want to breed your 3-year-old or older mare, she must be registered in the Holsteiner Verband stud book.

 Qualifier for members outside Schleswig-Holstein:

-3-year-old mares aiming to qualify for the Verband mare show and State premium awards held on 12 June 2022 at Elmshorn must be presented at the qualifying outside members inspection site on 16May 2022 at Elmshorn.
+3-and 4-year-old mares aiming to qualify for the Verband mare show and State premium awards held at Elmshorn must be presented at the qualifying outside members inspection site at Elmshorn.
 This should be stated on the application form as well!

 How can a mare be registered?